-Sell Your Bechstein Piano: We purchase Bechstein grand and baby grand aswell as Bechstein uprights.
+Sell Your Bechstein Piano: We purchase Bechstein grand and baby grand as well as Bechstein uprights.
 We are especially keen on those made between 1890 to 1930, and also some modern ones.
-Models from VI (6) to X (10) uprights and all models of grand pianos preferably in light wooden colours.
+Upright models from 6 to 10 and all models of grand pianos.
 For more information on Bechstein pianos please click here

 Please send us an email with the following information to: firstname.lastname@example.org or phone 01865 240634 (At this stage, you don’t need to send any photographs, though they would be useful to assess more accurately how much your piano is worth.)